nuxt/image/docs/content/5.providers/cloudinary.md

 To define the density number when converting a vector file to image format.

+### `aspectRatio`

+To crop or resize the asset to a new aspect ratio, for use with a crop/resize mode that determines how the asset is adjusted to the new dimensions.

 ::alert{type="info"}
 See [Cloudinary Image Transformation API](https://cloudinary.com/documentation/image_transformation_reference) for more details.
 ::